trianglecurling/thebroomstack/README.md

 And some finer stack details:

-* [Fastify](https://www.fastify.io/) web framework for Node.js
+* [Deepkit Framework](https://deepkit.io/) application framework for Node.js and TypeScript
 * [Deepkit ORM](https://deepkit.io/library/orm)
 * Not 100%, but for now: [Fluent UI](https://developer.microsoft.com/en-us/fluentui#/)

 ## Current state
-Most major questions about the architechture have been answered, but some finer points remain.
+Most major questions about the architecture have been answered, but some finer points remain.
 I am going to build some basic CRUD pages to get some mileage on this architecture before diving into story-based features.

 ## Architecture goals
 These are not high-level goals, but rather architecture goals.